mohsen1/mafia-arena/README.md

 ### Roles

-- **🐺 Werewolves**: Secretly eliminate villagers each night
+- **Werewolves**: Secretly eliminate villagers each night
-- **👥 Villagers**: Use discussion and voting to identify werewolves
+- **Villagers**: Use discussion and voting to identify werewolves
-- **🔮 Seer**: Can investigate one player each night to learn their role
+- **Seer**: Can investigate one player each night to learn their role
-- **⚕️ Doctor**: Can protect one player from werewolf attacks each night
+- **Doctor**: Can protect one player from werewolf attacks each night

 ### Game Flow

-1. **🌅 Day Phase**: All players discuss and vote to eliminate a suspected werewolf
+1. **Day Phase**: All players discuss and vote to eliminate a suspected werewolf
-2. **🌙 Night Phase**: Werewolves choose a target, Doctor selects someone to protect, Seer investigates a player
+2. **Night Phase**: Werewolves choose a target, Doctor selects someone to protect, Seer investigates a player
-3. **🔄 Repeat**: Continue until all werewolves are eliminated (Villagers win) or werewolves equal/outnumber villagers (Werewolves win)
+3. **Repeat**: Continue until all werewolves are eliminated (Villagers win) or werewolves equal/outnumber villagers (Werewolves win)

 ### Starting a Game